DigitalSurvival/Stage7/docs/configuration options.md

     cron <cron>

   Parameters:
-    cron - The name of the cron daemon to use (such as vixie-cron, bcron, dcron, fcron, and cronie). you can specify 'none' here to skip installing a cron daemon.
+    cron - the name of the cron daemon to use (such as vixie-cron, bcron, dcron, fcron, and cronie). you can specify 'none' here to skip installing a cron daemon.